isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1276.md

 ---
-title: 'High Pressure Rotating Head'
+title: 'Automated Deep Fryer'
 permalink: /productivity-solutions-grant/solutionrepo/solution1276
 ---

-## High Pressure Rotating Head
+## Automated Deep Fryer

 ## Overview

 **Description**

-The high pressure rotating head features a nozzle that rotates and swivels with high flow rates at a high operating pressure.
-It can be fixed to various rotors and extensions to cater for cleaning different tanks/vessels.
+An automated deep fryer machine streamlines the deep frying (cooking) process, allowing for pre-set frying functions on controls for temperature and timing; machine should have an automatic lifting function to reduce manpower reliance during frying process.

-Cost of equipment capped at $8750 per unit
+Cost of equipment capped at $4,000 per unit

 ## Solution Packages Option(s)